Hero Image

 LGD with flock

 The size and scale of a livestock operation can have associated logistical and financial challenges for protecting livestock from predators.
 Techniques that may be effective for a small-parcel livestock owner may not work for on an open range system and vice versa.
 In collaboration with UCCE colleagues and livestock producers, this program is conducting research on effectiveness of nonlethal tools such as livestock guardian dogs on commercial operations.
-In addition, this program is working to better quantify predator risk and impacts on livestock production in the Bay Area.
-This information is critical for informing the development of ways to address predator issues.

 Selecting a Livestock Guardian Dog Puppy